 Renewal

-In New Jersey, you don’t have to renew your sales tax permit.
+In Louisiana, you don’t have to renew your sales tax permit.

 A resale certificate is a document that allows businesses to buy products without paying sales tax on them as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.